The Bellingham Herald

 The Bellingham Herald is a daily newspaper published in Bellingham, Washington, in the United States.
 It was founded on March 10, 1890, as The Fairhaven Herald and changed its name after Bellingham was incorporated as a city in 1903.
-The Bellingham Herald is the largest newspaper in Whatcom County, with a weekday circulation of over 10,957.
-It employs around 60 people.
+The Bellingham Herald is the largest newspaper in Whatcom County, with a weekday circulation of over 10,957 as of 2020.
 It is owned by The McClatchy Company.

 History

 The Fairhaven Herald published its first edition on March 10, 1890, and was originally based in Fairhaven.
 The tri-weekly newspaper was one of several established in the Bellingham area in the late 19th century.
 The first editor, William "Lightfoot" Visscher, worked for the paper for 18 months before falling out with Nelson Bennet, the landowner.
 Visscher was fired in April 1891 and returned to his previous occupation in Tacoma.
 In 1900 the newspaper purchased the first linotype on the West Coast.
-In 1903, owner Sidney Albert Perkins merged the newspaper with a competitor and renamed it The Bellingham Herald.

-The Herald fended off competition from the Puget Sound American, which had been established in 1904 by Seattle Times publisher Joseph Blethen.
-The American had merged with another existing daily, the Reveille, but was unable to overtake The Herald in circulation.
-The Reveille was acquired by The Herald in 1927.
+In August 1903, Sidney Albert Perkins, owner of the Tacoma News and Tacoma Ledger, acquired the Fairhaven Herald.
+That December, the name was changed to The Bellingham Herald.The Herald fended off competition from the Puget Sound American, which had been established in 1904 by Seattle Times publisher Joseph Blethen.
+Two years later it merged with the Bellingham Reveille, but the combined paper was unable to overtake The Herald in circulation.
+In 1911, Blethen sold the American-Reveille to a group of local merchants and a month later Perkins acquired a 60% stake in the business.

-The newspaper moved its offices to the newly-constructed Herald Building in 1926.
-Federated Publications bought The Herald from Sam Perkins in 1967 and merged with the Gannett Corporation in 1971.
+The Herald moved its offices to the newly-constructed Herald Building in 1926.
+The Reveille was absorbed by The Herald in 1927.
+Perkins died in 1955.
+Federated Publications bought The Herald and The Olympian from the Perkins Press company in 1967, and merged with the Gannett Corporation in 1971.
 The Herald switched to morning delivery in May 1997 and launched its website on February 15, 2000.
-Knight-Ridder acquired The Bellingham Herald in 2005.
-Knight-Ridder was acquired by McClatchy in 2006, putting The Herald under their ownership.
+Knight-Ridder acquired The Herald in 2005.
+Knight-Ridder was acquired by McClatchy in 2006, putting The Herald under its ownership.

 On February 13, 2020, The McClatchy Company and 54 affiliated companies filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of New York.
 The company cited pension obligations and excessive debt as the primary reasons for the filing.

 Herald building

-The Herald building is located in downtown Bellingham at the corner of State Street and Chestnut Street.
-Built in 1926, the six-story Gothic Revival building uses white terra cotta tiles and stained glass windows depicting a herald playing his trumpet.
-The building was the first in downtown Bellingham to use a concrete-and-steel form and steam for heating.
+The Bellingham Herald Building is located in downtown Bellingham at the corner of State Street and Chestnut Street.
+It was built in 1926.
+The newspaper's main offices were located on the second floor, while tenant businesses occupied the remaining space, including a dentist, a restaurant, and the local chamber of commerce.
+Prior to the construction of the Bellingham Towers in 1930, the Herald Building was the tallest in the city.
+It is listed on the National Register of Historic Places, as well as the State Historic Register.
+The employee offices were relocated to the Barkley Village area in 2019 after the newsroom was downsized.